The J. McClelland Cellars Squad

 John was born in New York City and grew up in Long Island.
 At 15 his family moved to Southern California where he later graduated from UCLA with a degree in English literature.
 While his degree did not directly lead to his stellar wine industry career, it did cement his love of writing and quest for learning more about the history of wine and its cultural impact.

 After graduation John's first job in the industry was with Robert Mondavi at the Charles Krug Winery.
 From there he went to industry leader Almaden while in his early twenties and stayed for 25 years, serving as president for the last six.
 He also spent several years in Brazil where he worked on a successful winery start-up in the late 1970s.
-His impact on consumer education, wine placement and sales is still felt in both domestic and imported wines and he remains widely recognized throughout the trade.
+His impact on consumer education, wine placement and sales is still felt in both domestic and imported wines and remains widely recognized throughout the trade.

 Paul grew up in Pleasanton, CA ("just hanging out in my grandfather's winery") where he learned about the Scotto family's four generations of winemaking history dating back to 1883 in Ischia, Italy.
 To fulfill his destined role within this great tradition for the fifth generation, Paul attended UC Davis where he refined his winemaking and business skills.